 The Park is available for day use only.
 The gates are open 8 am to 7 pm.
-Camping not permitted.
+Camping is not permitted.

-What to See and Do WWII Display - an overview of Darwin's role in the Pacific War.
+What to See and Do

+WWII Display - an overview of Darwin's role in the Pacific War.
 Free Entry, open 8 am - 7 pm daily.

-Lookout platform - there M are wonderful views of the city, the harbour and its wetlands from the picnic ground.
+Lookout platform - there are wonderful views of the city, the harbour and its wetlands from the picnic ground.

-Picnicking - bring a picnic; gas barbecues, shade shelters, drinking water and toilets are available.
+Picnicking - gas barbecues, shade shelters, drinking water and toilets are available.

-Walking - a set of stairs lead $\dot{\mathbf{x}}$ from the picnic area to the mangroves below.
+Walking - a set of stairs lead from the picnic area to the mangroves below.
 Take a walk and enjoy the wildlife along the way.

-Cycling - please stay on marked trails and heed all markers and signage.
+Cycling - please stay on marked trails and heed all

+markers and signage.